Curtis Teets · 30-year Columbus restoration veteran.

 Extensive mold across the crawl space floor system, deep wood penetration, or long-duration growth.
 May require partial subfloor or joist removal.
 Encapsulation and drainage corrections often recommended to prevent recurrence.
 Full scope determined during free inspection.

-Crawl Space Mold Health Risks — What Columbus Homeowners Are Actually Exposed To
+Crawl Space Mold Health Risks — Why Removal Matters

-The health effects of crawl space mold are real — and they are dose-dependent.
-Here is what the research actually shows about exposure through a contaminated crawl space.
+Crawl space mold removal is not cosmetic — it's a health decision.
+The effects are real, dose-dependent, and well-documented.
+Here is what the research shows about exposure through a contaminated crawl space.

 The stack effect makes crawl space mold a whole-house problem.
 Warm air rises through your home and exits through the roof.
 To replace it, air is drawn up from below — through your crawl space.
 In a home without proper vapor barriers, 40–60% of the air on your first floor can originate from the crawl space.